unboundedsystems/adapt/cli/README.md

   -d, --debug=debugFlags  Enable additional debug output.
 Should be a comma-separated list of debug flags.
 Valid debug
                           flags are: build

+  -f, --force             Continue destroying the deployment even if errors are encountered

   -q, --quiet             Suppress status output messages.
 Still outputs any result output.

   --dryRun                Show what would happen during deploy, but do not modify the deployment